violetahoza/Virtual-Memory-Simulator/README.md

 - **Address Translation**: Utilize a Memory Management Unit (MMU) to translate virtual addresses into physical addresses using page tables and a Translation Lookaside Buffer (TLB).
 - **Page Loading Simulation**: Emulate loading pages into main memory during page faults, managing memory constraints effectively.
 - **Page Replacement Mechanisms**: Demonstrate various page replacement algorithms, such as FIFO (First-In-First-Out) and LRU (Least Recently Used), to manage memory when it becomes full.
-- **User -Friendly Interface**: A graphical user interface to visualize key operations like memory accesses, page faults, and page replacements.
+- **User-Friendly Interface**: A graphical user interface to visualize key operations like memory accesses, page faults, and page replacements.
 - **Customizable Settings**: Allow users to configure physical memory size, page size, virtual address bits, and select page replacement strategies.
 - **Performance Metrics**: Provide feedback on memory access performance, including the number of page hits, page faults, and the efficiency of different page replacement strategies.

 ## Technologies Used
 - Java 11 or higher
-- Spring Boot
+- Spring Boot (for building the application)
+- Maven (for dependency management)
 - JavaScript
 - HTML + CSS